- Welcome to the Knowledge Base

-NOTE: The filter type varies according to the type of data you're looking for.
+- The filter type varies according to the type of data you're looking for.
 For example, if you're looking for a date, you'll be given the options of 'after', 'before', 'on', and 'not on' instead of the options shown above.

-3 Enter the criterion you're looking for in the third box.
+Step 3: Enter the criterion you're looking for in the third box.

-The screenshot below shows the All Organisations view with the above filter applied to limit the view to only those Organisations whose name begins with B.
+Step 4: Click the Apply filters button.
+The screenshot above shows a custom view for People with a filter applied to limit the view to only those People whose name begins with C.

 Adding Additional Filters

-Once you've applied at least one filter you can add additional filters by clicking on the plus symbol on the left.
-You can choose to apply all the filters concurrently (which will return records that fulfil all the criteria you've specified); alternatively you can choose to apply the filters independently (which will return records that fulfil either the first criterion or the second criterion or the third criterion, and so on).
-This is controlled using the Match all filter conditions / Match any filter conditions dropdown menu on the right.
+Once you've applied at least one filter you can add additional filters by clicking on the plus '+' symbol on the left.
+You can choose to apply all the filters concurrently (which will return records that fulfil all the criteria you've specified); alternatively, you can choose to apply the filters independently (which will return records that fulfil either the first criterion or the second criterion or the third criterion, and so on).
+This is controlled using the Match all filter conditions / Match any filter conditions drop-down menu on the right.